 Chuck Evans is a partner in the law firm of Meyers Evans Lupetin & Unatin, which he joined in September 2005.
 Evans’ practice concentrates on representation of individuals in personal injury, medical malpractice, employment law and civil rights law.
-Prior to joining Meyers Evans Lupetin & Unatin, he enjoyed a successful practice for 22 years as a partner in the law firm of Evans Portnoy & Quinn.

 Throughout his 39 year career, Evans has never shied away from the hard social and legal issues of our time.
 Evans has developed a prestigious reputation in the legal community as a staunch defender of individual rights.
 He feels that the legal system is often slanted against the victim and that our rights are fragile and need diligent defense.
 Evans identifies with people injured due to the actions or negligence of others, and is passionate about getting his clients full compensation and justice.